Velociraptors in Jurassic Park: Production background

+Multiple variations of additional scenes featuring a baby Velociraptor were included in early drafts of the film, but none made it to the final cut.
+In the original novel, during the Velociraptor attack on the visitor center, the hatchling from earlier in the film is seen getting torn up and eaten by two adult raptors.
+In an early draft by production designer Rick Carter, this is modified to one of the adult raptors carrying it away from danger in a protective manner, which Carter described as a Spielbergian, more optimistic twist to the scene in the novel.
+Another cut scene involved Grant, Lex, and Tim walking through a lava field to reunite an injured baby raptor with its family.

 A tiger stripe design was considered for the raptors, but this was discarded early in the film's development, and would later be incorporated in the sequel for the male raptors.
 The Lost World: Jurassic Park used a mechanical version of the raptor, created by Winston, to depict the animal's upper body.
 A full-motion raptor was also created through CGI.
 One scene depicts the raptors walking through a field of tall grass as they hunt mercenaries; the film crew used bobsleds to transport the on-set raptors.
 In addition to the regular raptors, a "super-raptor" had also been considered for inclusion in the film, but director Spielberg rejected the idea, saying it was "a little too much out of a horror movie.
 I didn't want to create an alien".
 For Jurassic Park III, the raptors were given more colorful designs and elongated snouts.
 Animatronics by Winston were again used for the third film, and a partial raptor suit was also made for a scene depicting the death of Udesky.